Below we summarize the full set

 of the principle of exclusion: Users

-of ID Tokens can prove
+of U-Prove Tokens can prove

 that they are not the originator